tardate/LittleArduinoProjects/Electronics101/Power/LinearRegulators/Zener/README.md

 ## Notes

-The 1N4733 zener diode is rated at 5.1V reverse-bias beakdown voltage.
+The 1N4733 zener diode is rated at 5.1V reverse-bias breakdown voltage.
 In reverse bias mode, it is able to sustain high current at a very constant value of the reverse-breakdown voltage.
 Note that other diodes in the 1N4728 - 1N4764 range are available for other zener voltages.